 Official course syllabi indicate which CDOs students are exposed to in each course.
 Using this information, a CDO graduation report was created to indicate graduating students’ level of exposure to each CDO.
 This indirect assessment is used to determine the extent to which graduating students have taken courses that align to each of the CDOs.

 Program Level Student Learning Outcomes

-The Office of Academic Development collected the information across the disciplines on program level outcomes and assessment activities.
+The Office of Academic Development collected information across disciplines on program level outcomes and assessment activities.
 The information is housed in the Curriculum Warehouse.
-There are approximately 80 programs that lead to degrees (in addition to many transfer plans, certificate options, and areas of study) at Macomb.
-In addition to the information that is housed in the Curriculum Warehouse, each of our career area programs has advisory boards and many have outside accreditation bodies in addition to the North Central Association’s Higher Learning Commission accreditation.
-The lead faculty member of each career area program ensures that the program outcomes and content meet the accreditation bodies’ standards and align to national/state tests and certifications.
+There are approximately 80 programs that lead to degrees as well as many transfer plans, certificate options, and areas of study at Macomb.
+Each of our career area programs have advisory boards and many have outside accreditation bodies in addition to the North Central Association’s Higher Learning Commission accreditation.
+The lead faculty member in the career area program ensures that the program outcomes and content meet the accreditation bodies’ standards and align to national/state examinations and certifications.